bootscore/bootcommerce-child/readme.txt

 == Description ==

-WooCommerce Child Theme for bootScore 5, Copyright 2019 - 2021 Bastian Kreiter.
+WooCommerce Child Theme for bootScore, Copyright 2019 - 2021 Bastian Kreiter.

 This child theme has already all settings to create a shop, all header settings with cart and a basic store frontpage.